 This beautiful park which is famous for tree-climbing lions attracts over 161,000 visitors.

 However, it isn’t these tree-climbing lions that may strike you most, but the way you can spot the relaxed elephants at very close proximity.

 Along with wildlife viewing, Lake Manyara national park is one of the best parks for birding.
 The park is just incomparable when it comes to flocks of flamingos.

-Manyara has thousands of flamingos along with other superb birds and if you are a water lover, the canoe safari in this park will treat you extremely good.
+Manyara has thousands of flamingos along with other superb birds and if you are a water lover, the canoe safari in this park will treat you extremely well.

 6: Arusha National Park

 Arusha national park is just another best in Tanzania for day tours.
 The park doesn’t offer a chance of encountering the big 5 but hey, its birding experience is just out of this world.